richkershaw/starlingbank/README.md

 ```

 ### Data
-4 data sets are currently supported:
+5 data sets are currently supported:

 1. Basic Account Data
 2. Balance Data
 3. Savings Goal Data
 4. Spending Category Data
+5. Spaces and Space balance Data

 You have to request / refresh each set of data as required with the following commands:

 ```python
 my_account.update_account_data()